ValkaYuh/WallReq/README.md

 - Install required packages (discord, requests)
 > pip install discord.py
 > pip install requests
-- Create the Discord bot through the [Discord Portal](https://discord.com/developers/applications), you can use [this](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)guide.
+- Create the Discord bot through the [Discord Portal](https://discord.com/developers/applications), you can use [this](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) guide.
   The guide explains everything from creating the bot, to inviting it to your server.
 > If you read the guide you will know that you need a permission integer, it is "68608".
 - Now you can put your bot's token in the WallReq.py script.